DeanGaffney/15ed5bb6-0ac0-4f39-a5e1-96b96f6726f7/README.md

 {
     "sensorIds": [1, 4, 7], // if not provided, all will be retrieved
-    "metrics": ["TEMPERATURE", "HUMIDITY"],// if not provided all metric types will be retrieved "statistics": ["SUM", "AVG"], // if not provided, defaults to AVG "fromDate": "2023-02-22",// must provide both fromDate and endDate, if range is not provided defaults to latest records "endDate": "2023-03-23"
+    "metrics": ["TEMPERATURE", "HUMIDITY"],// if not provided all metric types will be retrieved "statistics": "SUM" // if not provided, defaults to AVG "fromDate": "2023-02-22",// must provide both fromDate and endDate, if range is not provided defaults to latest records "endDate": "2023-03-23"
 }